 Placing conditions.
-Degree of workability Value of workability Concreting of shallow Sections with vibration Very low 0.75-0.80 Compacting factor.
-Concreting of lightly reinforced section with vibration.
-Low Slump up to 25 mm, 10-5 Seconds, vee bee time 0.8-0.85 compacting factor.
-Concreting of lightly reinforced Section without vibration or heavily reinforced sections with vibration.
-Medium 25-75 mm, slump for 20 mm aggregate.
-Concreting of heavily reinforced sections without vibration.
-High 75-125 mm slump for 20 mm aggregate.
+Degree of Value of workability workability Concreting of shallow Sections Very low 0.75-0.80 with vibration very low Compacting factor.
+Concreting of lightly reinforced Slump up to 25 mm, 10-5 Seconds, section with vibration.
+Low vee bee time 0.8-0.85 compacting factor.
+Concreting of lightly reinforced 25-75 mm, slump for 20 mm Section without vibration or Medium aggregate. heavily reinforced sections with Wediam vibration.
+Concreting of heavily reinforced High 75-125 mm slump for 20 mm sections without vibration. aggregate.

-Note - Where considered necessary, the workability of the concrete my also be ascertained by compacting factor test and vee-bee censistometer method as specified in IS: 1199.
-For suggested ranges of value of workability of concrete by the above methods, reference may be made to IS: 456-2000.
+- Note Where considered necessary, the workability of the concrete my also be ascertained by compacting factor test and vee-bee censistometer method as specified in IS: 1199.
+For suggested ranges of value of workability of concrete by the above methods, reference may be made to IS: 456-2000. - 4.2.4.

-- 4.2.4.
 Transportation Concrete shall be transported from the mixer to the place of laying as rapidly as possible by methods which will prevent the segregation or loss of any of the ingredients and maintaining the required workability. - 4.2.5.
 Placing The concrete shall be deposited as nearly as practicable in its final position to avoid rehandling.
 It shall be laid gently (not thrown) and shall be thoroughly vibrated and compacted before setting commences and should not be subsequently disturbed.
 Method of placing shall be such as to preclude segregation.
 Care shall be taken to avoid displacement of reinforcement or movement of form work and damage due to rains. - 4.2.6.
 Compaction Concrete shall be thoroughly compacted and fully worked around embedded fixtures and into corners of the form work.
 Compaction shall be done by mechanical vibrator of appropriate type till a dense concrete is obtained.
 The mechanical vibrators shall conform to IS: 2505 specifications for concrete vibrators (immersion type).
 To prevent segregation, over vibration shall be avoided.
 The use of mechanical vibrator may be relaxed by the engineer at his discretion for certain items and permit hand compaction.
 Hand compaction shall be done with the help of tamping rods.
 Compaction shall be completed before the initial setting starts.
 For the items where mechanical vibrators are not to be used, the contractor shall take permission of the engineer in writing before the start of the work.
-After compaction the top surface shall be finished even and smooth with wooden trowel before the concrete begins to set.
+After compaction the top surface shall be finished even and smooth with wooden trowel before the concrete begins to set. - 4.2.7.
+Construction joints Connecting shall be carried out continuously up to construction joints.
+The position and arrangement of construction joints shall be as shown in the structural drawings or as directed by the engineer.
+Number of such joints shall be kept minimum and shall be kept as straight as possible. - 4.2.7.1.
+When the work has to be resumed on a surface which has hardened, such surface shall be roughened.
+It shall then be swept clean and thoroughly wetted.
+For vertical joints, neat cement slurry, of workable consistency by using 2kgs of cement per sq m shall be applied on the surface before it is dry.
+For horizontal joints, the surface shall be covered with a layer of mortar about 10-15 mm thick composed of cement and sand in the same ratio as the cement and sand in concrete mix.
+This layer of cement slurry of mortar shall be freshly mixed and applied immediately before placing of the concrete